 A patent protects novel ideas for useful products and methods.
-The UC Patent Policy (revised October 1, 1997) governs the ownership of patentable inventions at the University.
+The UC Patent Policy governs the University’s ownership of patentable inventions.

 A copyright, in contrasts, protects the expression of original ideas, but not the ideas themselves.
-Software may contain copyrightable or patentable material, or both.
+Software may contain copyrightable source code, patentable algorithms, or both.
 If you are an author of software (including multimedia with embedded software), then please go to Software Disclosures.

 Other works are also protected under copyright, including manuals, survey instruments, videos, and more.
-If you wish to protect one of these under copyright use the Copyrightable works form.
+If you want to protect one of these under copyright use the Copyrightable works form.

-All inventions made by University employees must be disclosed to the University, regardless of when or where they have been made.
+All inventions made by UC employees must be disclosed to the University, regardless of when or where they are invented.
 This is a legal obligation of University employment.
-The form to use in this case can be found here (add in link to form).
-In many cases, the invention can then be assigned back to the inventor, yet under certain conditions the University may assert its right to an invention.
+The form to use in this case can be found by clicking either of the buttons to the right.
+In many cases, the invention can then be assigned back to the inventor; however, under certain conditions the University may assert its ownership right to an invention.

-If you have developed an invention in the performance of activities outside of UC Berkeley (such as under a consulting agreement with a company), and you don't want to disclose proprietary information as part of your invention disclosure to the University, then you can use the Preliminary Invention Disclosure Form.
+If you developed an invention in the performance of activities outside of the University (such as under a consulting agreement with a company), and you don't want to disclose proprietary information as part of your invention disclosure to the University, then you can use the Invention Disclaimer Request Form.